-Heroin.
-Weed.
-Crack.
-In the War on Drugs, no one’s talking about the one that hooks most fortysomethings: nostalgia.
-Commonly found on YouTube, in toy stores and at the movie theater, it offers a temporary hit of comfort and security, but side effects are guaranteed to include hours lost, sexual partners unmet and a walk of shame to the bathroom, after three hours of watching 1980s TV show openings.
-Rather than rewatch old shows, star in your own set in 2016.
-Thats an easy Drug-Free Way to Beat Depression!
+No one’s talking about the one drug that hooks most fortysomethings: nostalgia.
+Commonly found on YouTube, in toy stores, and at the movie theater, it offers a temporary hit of comfort and security, but side effects are guaranteed to include hours lost, sexual partners unmet, and a walk of shame to the bathroom, after three hours of watching 1980s TV show openings.
+Rather than rewatch old shows, star in your own set this year.

 Use social media

 Tech gets younger as you get older.
 To quote Gary Vaynerchuk, live in the white spaces where the audience lives.
 Learn Snapchat.
 Study Tinder.
-Try Wanelo.
-Because you’ll be more hirable, relevant, seem younger—and be able to understand the new generations who’ll be working with (and for) you.
+Because you’ll be more hirable, relevant, and seem younger—and be able to understand the new generations who’ll be working with (and for) you.

 Make a retirement plan, man

-And this time, we’re not talking about stocks, bonds and 403(b)s.
-This is about vision: What do you want your life to look like in your 60s, 70s and beyond?
+And this time, we’re not talking about stocks, bonds, and 403(b)s.
+This is about vision: What do you want your life to look like in your 60s, 70s, and beyond?
 We’re living longer than ever—at 40, you probably have 40 more years of active life ahead—but we tend to fixate on financial worries.
 Although you’ve got to square away your income, you still deserve to do what’ll make you happy.
 How do you see it at that age?
 Visualize that, and start working toward that now.
-To help budget, use one of these 6 Great Personal Finance Apps!

 Grow your mind